-sound pressure level at a specified position near a machine, when the machine is in operation under specified operating and mounting conditions on a reflecting plane surface, but excluding the effects of background noise as well as the effect of reflections other than those from the plane or planes permitted for the purpose of the test
+sound pressure level at a specified position near a machine, when the machine is in operation under specified operating and mounting conditions on a reflecting plane surface, but excluding the effects of background noise as well as the effect of reflections other than those from the plane or planes permitted for the purpose of the test time-averaged emission sound pressure level

-NOTE 1 The emission sound pressure level is expressed in decibels with a reference value, $p_0$ , of 20 $\mu$ Pa (20 × 10-6 Pa).

-NOTE 2 Clause 8 specifies the method for determination of emission sound pressure level.
+- NOTE 1 The emission sound pressure level is expressed in decibels with a reference value, $p_0$ , of 20 $\mu$ Pa (20 × 10-6 Pa). - NOTE 2 Clause 8 specifies the method for determination of emission sound pressure level.